-If you're walking through Boston during a downpour, make sure to keep your eyes on the pavement.
-You might just see a poem appear before your eyes.
-Bostonians wandering the city streets in the rain may have come across poems.
-They are written on the sidewalk.
+If you're walking through Boston during a downpour, make sure to keep your eyes on the pavement: you might just see a poem appear before your eyes.
+For nearly a year, Bostonians wandering the city streets in the rain may have come across poems written on the sidewalk.

-Titled "Raining Poetry," this art installation was a collaboration.
-It was between the nonprofit Mass Poetry and the city of Boston.
-The first poems were installed to for the start of National Poetry Month.
-Several more were added since then.
-They were created using stencils and a water-repellant spray.
-The poems are invisible during dry, sunny weather.
-But they appear like magic once raindrops start falling from the sky.
-That is according to Aria Bendix.
-She writes for CityLab.
+Titled "Raining Poetry," this art installation was a collaboration between the nonprofit Mass Poetry and the city of Boston.
+The first poems were installed to commemorate the start National Poetry Month, with several more added to the city's streets last May 13.
+Created using stencils and a water-repellant spray, the poems are invisible during dry, sunny weather, but appear like magic once raindrops start falling from the sky, Aria Bendix writes for CityLab.

-"We want to bring poetry to the people," said Sara Siegel.
-She is program director for the nonprofit Mass Poetry.
-She spoke to Bendix.
+"We want to bring poetry to the people," Sara Siegel, program director for the nonprofit Mass Poetry, tells Bendix.

 "I wanted to draw work from poets influential in the Boston-area literary, educational or cultural realms," Georges said in a statement.

-The poems were installed by members of the Mayor's Mural Crew.
-It is an organization that introduces young artists to the process of creating public art.
-The Mural Crew uses a biodegradable spray.
-They also use simple cardboard stencils.
-The poems can be fixed to the sidewalk in minutes.
-The writing should wear away in six to eight weeks.
-The city of Boston and Mass Poetry plan on carpeting sidewalks with more poems.
+The poems were installed by members of the Mayor's Mural Crew, an organization that introduces young artists to the process of creating public art.
+Using a biodegradable spray and simple cardboard stencils, the poems can be fixed to the sidewalk in a matter of minutes and should wear away in six to eight weeks.
+However, the city of Boston and Mass Poetry plan on carpeting city sidewalks with more poems.

-"It's a public art project.
-They are meant for everyone," Georges said.
+"It's a public art project-as the poems are and will be installed in public sites in Boston, and meant for everyone," Georges said.
 "I think this is a wonderful way to bring poetry to the people."

-The poems appear throughout the city.
-They are in neighborhoods from Hyde Park to Roslindale.
-All of the poems currently installed are written in English.
-But Siegel hopes to add new ones in the many languages that are spoken throughout Boston.
-These include Portuguese, Haitian Creole and Spanish, Guerra reports.
+The poems appear throughout the city, in neighborhoods from Hyde Park to Roslindale.
+While all of the poems currently installed are written in English, Siegel hopes to add new ones in the many languages that are spoken throughout Boston, like Portuguese, Haitian Creole and Spanish, Guerra reports.

 "Our hope is in the next two years everyone in the state will encounter a poem in their daily lives at least once or twice a month," Siegel tells Guerra.
 "This a fun and unusual way to do that."

-So if you're out and about in Beantown the next time it rains, keep an eye to the ground.
-You might just spot a poem.
-It could be glistening under the raindrops.
+So if you're out and about in Beantown the next time it rains, keep an eye to the ground: you might just spot a poem glistening under the raindrops.